What is Channel Marketing? Here’s What You Need To Know To Start

 Channel marketing partnerships

 1. Identify potential channel partners.
-This involves carefully analyzing the product they sell and the markets they sell in.
+This involves carefully analyzing the products they sell and the markets they sell in.
 The analysis must be thorough and technical and compare hard market data to find the right partner (See also Analytical Marketing).

 2. Make the pitch.
 What would you want to hear from a potential partner?
 Convince a potential partner that a channel partnership would benefit both of you.
 Make sure you don’t get stuck on just the benefits—talk about why they are benefits.